Eric07110904/Eric07110904/Readme.md

 I'm a **graduated master student** in Computer Science from **National Taiwan University of Science and Technology**.

 My master's research focused on deep learning, specifically in areas such as image generation and Generative Adversarial Networks (GANs).
-Additionally, I alos specialize in developing backend applications.
+Additionally, I also specialize in developing backend applications.

 I successfully completed several collaborative projects with industry partners and gained experience as a Project Manager.
 Through these experiences, I learned how to collaborate with the industry for development and foster effective teamwork.

 Click [here](https://drive.google.com/file/d/1Kqt1YxbvSP_ccacyB3nkaR1Ts4uREYzL/view?usp=drive_link) to see all my projects and master thesis during college.

-Feel free to contact me if you are interested in my profile.
+Feel free to contact me if you are interested in my profile!

 ## 🏆 Achievements
 * 🏅Gold Award, The 2020 ICPC Taiwan National Contest for Technology Universities